jdhao/nvim-config/README.md

 # Custom commands

-In addition to commands provided by various plugins, I have also created several custom commands for personal use.
+In addition to commands provided by various plugins, I have also created some custom commands for personal use.

 | command    | description                                                             | example                        |
 |------------|-------------------------------------------------------------------------|--------------------------------|